ScenarioTech/Stage/include/README.md

 ### reference/

-Contains scripts and styles that are intended to serve as aggregations of resources from the scripts/ and styles/ directories.
-These scripts make it easy for designers to include common sets of components in their stages.
+Contains scripts and styles that are intended to serve as convenient points of access to resources from the scripts/ and styles/ directories.
+These scripts make it easy for designers to include common sets of expressions in their stages.

 ### scripts/